Representing Fort Lauderdale, Hollywood and all of Broward County, FL

 - Do all parties have the legal capacity to follow all terms of the contract?

 - If a party must have responsibilities temporarily stopped, is there a representative who can handle issues in their absence?

 - Does this contract offer reliable goods or services or money?

 - Was the agreement oral or written?
-(Depending on the contract level, some contracts must be written even if agreed upon orally.)
+(Depending on the contract level, some agreements must be written even if agreed upon orally.)

-- Has any language agreed upon orally been excluded from the written contract?
+- Has any language agreed upon orally been excluded?
 If so, why?

 - Has any language that was agreed upon in writing been rejected orally?
 If so, why?

-For written contracts, according to the Florida Bar, a company involved in a contract dispute must file a lawsuit within five years during the time-frame that the written contract was completed and signed by both parties.
+For written contracts, according to the Florida Bar, a company involved in a dispute must file a lawsuit within five years during the time-frame that the written agreement was completed and signed by both parties.
 For an oral contract, the time-frame is four years.
-Enforcement of a contract should occur within a year’s time.
-Contracts can include details of what would happen should a dispute occur.
+Enforcement of a contract should occur within one year’s time, and should include details of what would happen in the event of a disagreement.
 Examples of items both parties can agree upon beforehand:

-- a dispute would be settled by a jury
+- a disagreement would be settled by a jury

 - which party will pay attorney’s fees